msu-eele-fpga/final-project-josh-colter/linux/led-button/README.md

 # Overview

-This driver implements a miscdevice driver for the led_button component.
+This driver implements a miscdevice driver for the led_fade component.
 This allows access to the button register from software, essentially allowing linux to read the de-10 nano's push button

 # Device Tree node